kevinnilson/WebComponents4Kids/common_html_tags.md

 ```
 [try on plunker](http://plnkr.co/edit/bqRFSPf9ZDuA9Ddu30fw?p=preview)

 There are many tags in HTML you can use to make your website.
 In the above example I am showing h1,a,span,div,and button.

+The ```<span>``` tag is used to group inline-elements in a document.

 ```html
 <span>this is a span</span>